 Use the scan function to search for accessible BLE devices: your TapNLink Primer appears in the list of detected devices, with the following naming structure:

-The "BLE name" of a TapNLink module is AppName_nnnnn where
+The "BLE name" of a TapNLink module is AppName_nnnnn where:

-For the Primer, the displayed BLE name is this Sensor Demo_nnnnn.
+The Primer's BLE name is Sensor Demo_nnnnn.